s-and-witch/ghc-proposals/principles.rst

 We assume:

 * That we have adopted the  `GHC base library proposal <https://github.com/haskellfoundation/tech-proposals/blob/main/proposals/accepted/051-ghc-base-libraries.rst>`_, which establishes the ``ghc-experimental`` package.
-* That we have adopted some form of `GHC Proposal #601 <https://github.com/ghc-proposals/ghc-proposals/pull/601>`_, which allows us to designate extension flags as Experimental or Stable.
-(Maybe other categories too, but at least these two.)
-Moreover, we have actually categorised existing extensions, at least far enough to identify the Stable ones.
-This is still a work in progress.
+* That we have identified some extensions as "Experimental".
+These extensions may well change, and are subject to much weaker stability goals.  `GHC Proposal #601 <https://github.com/ghc-proposals/ghc-proposals/pull/601>`_, describes a plan along these lines, but all we need for this document is a list of Experimental extensions.

 Terminology
 ~~~~~~~~~~~~~~~